comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 swap --testnet list-sellers --rendezvous-point /dnsaddr/rendezvous.coblox.tech/p2p/12D3KooWQUt9DkNZxEn2R5ymJzWj15MpG6mTW84kyd8vDaRZi46o
 ```

-Will get you a list of sellers (market makers) that are willing to sell XMR for BTC.
+will get you a list of sellers (market makers) that are willing to sell XMR for BTC.
 Here is what this looks like in action:

 [![asciicast](https://asciinema.org/a/KQZmzBqehqcnjKRJSOyT9mqaz.svg)](https://asciinema.org/a/KQZmzBqehqcnjKRJSOyT9mqaz)